paradigmn/ultrastar_pitch/README.md

 v0.72 - optimized performance with micro optimizations

 ### todo
+* consider switching from tf to mxnet to use gpu accelerated numpy operations
+* migrating numpy preprocessing into the model to make it easier to use in other languages (e.g. C#)
+* converting model to onnx format for a lightweight runtime and transfering it to other languages / frameworks
+* change from fft algorithm to multiscale analysis (wavelet, multiscale fft) for better low frequency resolution
+* switching from a simple MLP network to a 1D-CNN
+* use more sophisticated statistical postprocessing
+* test approaches to partially automate timing detection
 * improve exception handling
-* change from fft algorithm to wavelet transformation to get a better overall frequency resolution
 * implement GUI for easier access